LoyaltyGM/contracts/loyalty_gm/docs/loyalty_system.md

 <code>object_id: <a href="_ID">object::ID</a></code>
 </dt>
 <dd>
+ The Object ID of the NFT
 </dd>
 <dt>
 <code>creator: <b>address</b></code>
 </dt>
 <dd>
+ The creator of the NFT
 </dd>
 <dt>
 <code>name: <a href="_String">string::String</a></code>
 </dt>
 <dd>
+ The name of the NFT
 </dd>
 </dl>